 Cruises are of 6 nights' duration.
 There are very few trips running here each year so if you are in or planning to visit Western Australia, this is a great way to experience excellent diving without the crowds.

-If you have a fascination for these awesome creatures, join a liveaboard charter to the Neptune Islands.
+If you have a fascination for these awesome creatures, join an Australian liveaboard charter to the Neptune Islands.
 2 night trips focus on surface cage diving, 3 or 4 night trips include ocean floor cage dives.
 Swimming with seals is also usually part of each itinerary.
 8 night safaris involve great white shark diving plus they coincide with the cuttlefish mating season and involve leafy and weedy seadragons and sea lions!

 If you wish to participate in surface cage diving only, no scuba certification is needed.
 Ocean floor cage diving is, however, only available to certified divers.